-The easterly started to blow out just before midday.
-The more unstable the wind became, the harder it was to handle the jangada.
-One minute we were fending off the boom in a lull, slack sails thrashing back and forth, and the next we were reaching for the nearest post, punched over by a strong gust of wind.
+The easterly wind started to blow out just before midday.
+The more fluky the wind became, the harder it was to handle the jangada.
+One minute we were fending off the boom in a lull, slack sails thrashing back and forth, and the next we were reaching for the nearest post, punched over by an unexpected gust.
 It was especially frustrating for Mamede, having to guide us through the chop.
-He had been standing for so many hours, fishing or steering, it was clear to everyone that he needed some rest.
+He had been standing for so many hours by then, fishing all night, steering all morning, it was clear to everyone he needed some rest.
 It wasn’t long before he decided as much.
-“This is far enough,” he said in frustration.
+“This is far enough,” he said in exhaustion.

 Like all good captains, Mamede was empathetic to the feelings of his crew.